Save time & costly mistakes. Our experts will recommend the best software for your needs. Call for a free consultation: (888) 234-5132

 The complexity of the business telephony market is nothing short of staggering.
-With hundreds of differences—some minor, some major—in technology, features and usability, buying a new business telephone system can get very confusing very quickly.
+With hundreds of differences—some minor, some major—in technology, features and usability, buying a new VoIP phone system can get very confusing very quickly.

 We’ve written this buyer’s guide to make business telephony a little easier to understand, and to make the buying process a little more palatable.
 Here’s what we’ll cover:

 Traditional business phone systems use the traditional landline telephone system, often called the Plain Old Telephone Service or POTS.
 VoIP phone systems, discussed below, use the Internet instead of the POTS.
 Overall, the technology is in a state of transition from traditional to VoIP, and many businesses have phone systems using elements of both.